Kim Kardashian Jewelry Heist: New Details Revealed Based On Interrogation Transcripts

 “The jewels were shown on the internet, and (she said) that she didn’t wear fakes… the time she would arrive in France, you just had to look at the internet and you knew everything, absolutely everything.”

-Khadeche went on to explain that although they had weapons they treated Kardashian gently and with respect.
-Additionally he shared that it was “someone very close” to Kim K who was behind their knowledge of her whereabouts on the Parisian trip.
+Khadeche went on to explain that although they had weapons, they treated Kardashian gently and with respect.
+Additionally, he shared that it was “someone very close” to Kim K who was behind their knowledge of her whereabouts on the Parisian trip.

-Kim Kardashian was understandably shaken by the heist and since the fateful trip, her relationship with rapper husband Kanye West has suffered.
+Kim Kardashian was understandably shaken by the heist, and since the fateful trip, her relationship with rapper husband Kanye West has allegedly suffered.
 Rumors of a looming divorce have been making headlines regularly, as the Silver Times reminds.
-However, for now the two are still together, and Kanye is reportedly to continue to appear in Keeping Up With The Kardashians.
+However, for now the two are still together, and Kanye is reportedly to continue to appear in Keeping Up with the Kardashians.
 Only time will tell if the star couple can weather this storm.